 I have participated in a number of field projects, beginning with my crude afternoon trips to local fossil outcrops while a high school student in Illinois.
-Since that time I have looked for dinosaurs and other vertebrates across the American west (Wyoming, South Dakota, Montana, New Mexico), Europe (Lithuania, Poland, Portugal, Romania), and in China (Tibet).
+Since that time I have looked for dinosaurs and other vertebrates across the American west (Wyoming, South Dakota, Montana, New Mexico), Europe (Lithuania, Poland, Portugal, Romania, UK), and in China (Tibet).
 Fieldwork is now a major part of my research and I spent 1-2 months out of the year in the field.